apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Preferences and Session access

-apnscp includes wrappers to user preferences and session data via `Preferences` and `Session` helper classes.
+ApisCP includes wrappers to user preferences and session data via `Preferences` and `Session` helper classes.
 Session access is not supported within a contextable role.
 Sessions are temporary storage and thus have no utility for a contexted authentication role.

 Preferences may be accessed and unlocked for write-access.
 An afi instance must be created to allow the Preference helper storage to save modified preferences.